-2Pac’s death is the subject of much debate, so much so it can be hard to seperate fact from fiction.
+2Pac’s death is the subject of much debate, so much so it can be hard to separate fact from fiction.
 One amusing development is the widespread belief that 2Pac was a victim of The Illuminati.
 The theory goes that a secret devil worshiping society called “The Illuminati” control much of Hollywood and the music industry.
-They targetted 2Pac and forced him to change his lyrical content.
+They targeted 2Pac and forced him to change his lyrical content.
 Under their control he was forced to change his political message and become a puppet for their evil agenda.
 Theorists believe this is evident in many songs in which 2Pac refers to selling his soul.

 According to the theory, proof of his membership can be found hidden within his lyrics:

 “I was so money orientated, initiated as a thug